valkey-io/valkey/README.md

     % cd src
     % ./valkey-server /path/to/valkey.conf

-It is possible to alter the valkey configuration by passing parameters directly as options using the command line.
+It is possible to alter the Valkey configuration by passing parameters directly as options using the command line.
 Examples:

     % ./valkey-server --port 9999 --replicaof 127.0.0.1 6379